twitter/ios-twitter-image-pipeline/README.md

 The __Twitter Image Pipeline__ is a streamlined framework for _fetching_ and _storing_ images in an application.
-The high level concept is that all requests to fetch or store an image go through an _image pipeline_ which encapsulates the work of checking an _in memory cache_ and an _on disk cache_ before retrieving the image from over the _network_ as well as keeping the caches both up to date and pruned.
+The high level concept is that all requests to fetch or store an image go through an _image pipeline_ which encapsulates the work of checking the _in memory caches_ and an _on disk cache_ before retrieving the image from over the _network_ as well as keeping the caches both up to date and pruned.